sonictl/sonictl.github.io/_posts/_DelSyncFiles/2022-01-11-Complile the lvgl sample proj in vsCode with ESP-IDF extension.md

    \3. open the repo lv_port_esp32 in vsCode

-   \4. esp-idf: configure sdk for this proj (copy the sdkconfig file from fine-tuned proj that works well on your board)
+   \4. esp-idf: configure sdk for this proj (refer above parameters, or, copy the sdkconfig file from fine-tuned proj that works well on your board)

    \5. build, flash and test the demo given by lv_port_esp32